JuanVDW/PCNSE/Interface-Configuration.md

 ### Virtual Routers
 * Used for Layer 3 IP routing
 * Supports one or more static routes
-* Supports multiple dynamic routing protocols, including RIPv2, OSPFv2, OSPFv3, BGPv4
+* Supports multiple dynamic routing protocols, including RIP, OSPF, OSPFv3, BGP
 * Supports Multicast routing protocols PIM-SM and PIM-SSM (both using pimv2).
 IGMP v1, v2, v3 are also supported on host-facing interfaces.
 * Configure under Network > Virtual Routers
   * Give Name
   * Add L3 main, sub ints or tunnel interfaces
     * When interfaces are added, the connected routes are automatically populated into the routing table for traffic forwarding
-  * Administrative Differences are used to determine routing decisions when identical destination routes are present.
+  * Administrative Distances are used to determine routing decisions when identical destination routes are present
 * To add a default static routes, click: Network > Virtual Routers > Static Routes > Add
   * Give the route a name
   * Add a default of 0.0.0.0/0